 63-69 Canonbury Rd, London N1 2DG, https://smokehouseislington.co.uk

 I was blown away by The Waterhouse Project when I visited earlier this year.
 It’s run by Gabriel Waterhouse, formerly of 1 Michelin starred Galvin La Chapelle who offers THE most beautiful 8-course menu set inside a working tile shop in East London (Trendy, much?)
 The food is simply exquisite and the whole experience is phenomenal.
 It’s an experience, not just a meal.
 If you only eat out once in 2019 make sure this is the place.

 67 Vyner St, London E2 9DQ, https://www.thewaterhouseproject.com

 If I could describe SMOKESTAK in 3 words it would be SERIOUS MEAT COMA.
-They’re an edgy smokehouse in East London who’s rustic wooden tables and open fire pit that screams look how cool I am.
+They’re an edgy smokehouse in East London that’s rustic wooden tables and open fire pit screams look how cool I am.
 Fortunately for us, they’re not just ‘style over substance’ and Smokestak brings substance by the shed load.
 In terms of the menu, they’re not your average BBQ Joint and dishes are so much more than just a plate of ribs.
-Vegetarians, you’re not totally left out in the dark and some would argue the welsh rarebit baked potato piled high in cheese and kale salad (which is so much more interesting than it sounds) are just as good as the meat dishes.
-Plenty of napkins required and maybe don’t wear a white shirt.
+Vegetarians, you’re not totally left out in the dark and some would argue the welsh rarebit baked potato piled high in cheese and the kale salad (which is so much more interesting than it sounds) are just as good as the meat dishes.

-Lahpet has put Burmese food to the forefront of the London food scene.
-If, like me, you haven’t been lucky enough to try the cuisine before, think of it a delicious blend of Indian meets Thai food – big bowls of punchy coconut noodles and fragrant fish dishes.
-The restaurant lives in the uber trendy Shoreditch and the interior is equally as cool with its bar open kitchen and sleek, wooden design.
-All I can I say now is I’m sad I never knew of Burmese food sooner because If you can judge it by what Lahpet is putting out there I need it in my life forever more.
+Lahpet has put Burmese food at the forefront of the London food scene.
+If, like me, you haven’t been lucky enough to try the cuisine before, think of it as a delicious blend of Indian meets Thai food – big bowls of punchy coconut noodles and fragrant fish dishes.
+The restaurant is situated in the uber-trendy Shoreditch area and the interior is equally as cool with its bar open kitchen and sleek, wooden design.
+I’m sad I never knew of Burmese food sooner because If you can judge it by what Lahpet is putting out there I need it in my life forevermore.

 58 Bethnal Green Rd, London E1 6JW, https://lahpet.co.uk